LearnWeb3DAO/Defi-Exchange/README.md

 ## Requirements

 - Build an exhange with only one asset pair (Eth <> Crypto Dev)
-- Your NFT Collection should take a fees of `1%` on swaps
+- Your Decentralized Exchange should take a fees of `1%` on swaps
 - When user adds liquidity, they should be given `Crypto Dev LP` tokens (Liquidity Provider tokens)
 - CD LP tokens should be given propotional to the `Ether` user is willing to add to the liquidity